 Start by rinsing the asparagus and snapping off the woody ends.
 If you’re buying Norfolk County asparagus, they’re grown in sandy soil so be sure to rinse the heads well, just in case.
 You don’t want gritty asparagus!

 You may be able to buy Prosciutto at a deli and get the number of slices you want.
-Otherwise it comes in a package with paper between each slice which helps you peel off one layer at a time.
+Otherwise it usually comes in a package with paper between each slice which helps you peel off one layer at a time.
 Lay the slice on a cutting board and cut it in half lengthwise with a very sharp knife.

-Roast in the oven at 350 degrees for 10-12 minutes.
+Roast in the oven at 375 degrees for 10-12 minutes.
 Maybe a bit longer if you have really thick spears.
 They’re done when the prosciutto is sizzling and the asparagus is tender but not mushy.